nashville-software-school/FEWDD-milestones/the-static-web/resources/SW_JS_IF_SWITCH_FOR.md

 Learn how to execute the same code against every items in an array.
 The *for* loop has several key elements that allow you to execute the same logic over and over again, a predetermined number of times.

-First, you state an initial value that will be checked each time through the loop.
+First, you state an initial value that will be checked the first time through the loop.

 ```
 for (var count = 1;;) {